Am I responsible for the cost of repairing a hole my strata cut in my wall?

 My strata hired plumbers to fix a leaky pipe located behind the wall of my unit.
 They cut a huge hole in my wall, and now they’re telling me to deal with my insurer for the cost of repairing the hole.

-Under the law in BC, strata corporations are responsible for maintaining and repairing common property.
+Under the law in BC, in strata properties, the strata corporation is responsible for maintaining and repairing common property.
 Common property is defined in the law, and it includes pipes that are in the walls, ceilings and floors between two strata lots, or between a strata lot and other common property.
 It sounds like the leaky pipe behind your wall is common property, in which case your strata had a legal obligation to repair it.

 But what about the hole in your wall?
 Generally, the law says that strata owners are responsible for the cost of repairs to their own units.
 If, for example, the leaky pipe caused the damage to your wall, it’s likely you’d be on the hook for the cost of the repair (unless the strata was negligent).
 But it seems unfair to make you pay for the repair, as the strata’s plumber intentionally caused the damage.